DARPA-CRITICALMAAS/uiuc-validation/README.md

     Flag to enable the saving of debugging feedback images.

 ## Authors and acknowledgment
-This repo was created by and is maintained by the UIUC team.
+This repository is maintained by the UIUC team.